F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 |

-which will look for BIG-IPs Virtual Addresses (on traffic-group 1) try to match them to Secondary IPs, tag your NICs.

-#.
+a.
 Within Azure, go to **NIC > Tags**.

+b.
 Create two sets of tags for Network Interfaces:

    - **Deployment scoping tag**: a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.